LVKris/2016-02-solo/README.md

   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

 ## Problem ##
- No more manually calculating the letters
+ Having manually calculating the letters with pen & paper
   > Describe the problem your product solves.

 ## Solution ##